-The goals of this plan are to help communities in Dane County prepare for the ongoing shift towards electric vehicles and provide them with the foundational information needed to secure grant funding for needed infrastructure.
-To meet these goals this plan provides an overview of:
+This plan aims to help communities in Dane County prepare for the ongoing shift toward electric vehicles and provide them with the foundational information needed to secure grant funding for needed infrastructure.
+To meet these goals, this plan provides an overview of:

-- Trends in EV ownership and charging. - Best practices, including planning, zoning, regulatory, and statutory changes to ensure sufficient charging infrastructure for the increasing number of EVs in the County.

-- Charging needs and priority locations for different types of public charging infrastructure. - Available grant funding opportunities.
+- Trends in EV ownership and charging. - Best practices, including planning, zoning, regulatory, and statutory changes to ensure sufficient charging infrastructure for the increasing number of EVs in the County. - Charging needs and priority locations for different types of public charging infrastructure. - Available grant funding opportunities.